-Urban Conversations is the home of a long term project containing the professional musings of André Natta, an urbanist, economic development professional, and freelance writer based in Birmingham, AL.
+Urban Conversations is the home of a long term project containing the professional musings of André Natta, an urbanist, economic development professional, and freelance journalist based in Birmingham, AL.

 The website takes a look at the worlds of economic development, urban revitalization and social media, particularly at how these worlds are beginning to collide in imaginative and creative ways.
 We’ll take a look at how people are using social media to make their cities better and more engaging while hoping to stoke the fire of conversation to see if we can’t add to the list.